 Bananas are packed with nutrients and are a great snack for people, however, a balanced and species-appropriate carnivorous cat diet should provide all the necessary nutrients the cat needs.

 The ripe fruit of a banana is safe for a cat to eat, but use caution when feeding banana-flavoured foods to a cat as they may contain additional ingredients which are toxic to cats.

 Stick with the flesh and do not feed the tough peel which can potentially choke a cat.

 When not to feed banana to a cat

 Cats who are on a prescription diet, as the nutrients in the banana may interfere with the diet.
-For example, a cat on a low-iodine diet to manage hyperthyroidism or a cat on a food trial as other foods including snacks such as banana will invalidate the trial.
+For example, a cat on a low-iodine diet to manage hyperthyroidism or a cat on a food elimination trial as other foods including snacks such as bananas will invalidate the trial.

 Cats who are on a calorie-restricted diet to lose weight.

 Because there is very little nutritional benefit to eating bananas, limit the frequency and amount.
 Bananas should not replace well-balanced and nutritionally complete cat food.
 Keep them as an occasional treat, once or twice a week.